hisubram/mobilefoundation/instrument_an_app.md

     Follow [the tutorial ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/client-side-log-collection/ios/) for code snippets for Logger in order to add logging capabilities in iOS applications.

-6. To get insights on user onboarding patterns (new users versus returning users) you must associate a user identity with your application session.
-This can be done by calling the following API
+6. To get insights on user onboarding patterns (new users versus returning users), you must associate a user identity with your application session.
+This association can be done by calling the following API
     ```Swift
       WLAnalytics.sharedInstance().setUserContext("userName or userIdentity")
     ```
     {: codeblock}
     {: ios}

-    Note that all analytics data captured and stored locally is sent to the Mobile Analytics service only when the WLAnalytics.sharedInstance().send() API is called.
+    All analytics data captured and stored locally is sent to the Mobile Analytics service only when the `WLAnalytics.sharedInstance().send()` API is called.
     {: ios}

 7. To get insights into your applications HTTP network interaction patterns such as HTTP APIs called, number of requests and average response times you must use the Mobile Foundation Service Client SDK's WLResourceRequest class to make the HTTP calls.
-Although you might have initialized Analytics for the capture of Network events, using WLResourceRequest enables the Mobile Analytics to hook into the network calls and capture the relevant data.
-Here is how you should make your HTTP calls.
+Although you initialized Analytics for the capture of Network events, the use of  `WLResourceRequest` enables the Mobile Analytics to hook into the network calls and capture the relevant data.
+Make your HTTP calls as in the following code.
     ```Swift
       let request = WLResourceRequest( url: URL(string: "/adapters/JavaAdapter/users"), method: WLHttpMethodGet )